Last updated: January 21, 2020

 Fishers are comparable in size to a large house cat and have a distinct long bushy tail, short round ears and unique white patches on their chests.
 Fishers’ bodies appear low to the ground and they move with a bounding gate.

 If you see a fisher, please contact us to provide information on your observation.
 Your help is greatly appreciated!

 Historically a common species in Washington, fishers were over-trapped to extinction due to their highly valuable fur.
 Even after decades of absence from the ecosystem, fisher habitat and their prey base remains intact and abundant, making them exceptional candidates for a population restoration project.
-Washington is now actively restoring the fisher population by translocating fishers from a healthy British Columbia population to the evergreen state’s landscape.
+Washington is now actively restoring the fisher population by translocating fishers from healthy populations in British Columbia to the evergreen state’s landscape.
 In the first phase of this state-wide project, the Olympic Peninsula released 90 fishers to establish a population there.
-After its success, the second phase of the project is now underway by translocating fishers to the Southern Cascades.
+After its success, we translocated 81 fishers to the Southern Cascades and 85 fishers to the North Cascades.

 Cascade Fisher Reintroduction Project Video